simonschoe/blogdown-website/content/home/publications.md

 active = true  # Activate this widget? true/false
 weight = 2  # Order that this section will appear.

+title = "Publications"
-title = "Featured Publications" subtitle = "Show some selected publications here"
+subtitle = "Some selected publications from my time as a graduate student"

 [content]
   # Page type to display.
 E.g. post, talk, or publication.